How Much Does It Cost To Offer Health Insurance To My Employees?

 Now that you understand the different factors that affect the cost of employer-sponsored health insurance, you’ll want to start by doing your research to find coverage that best fits your company’s needs.
 For example, a higher deductible plan may be best if you have young employees while a PPO would be good for employees with college students who are out of state.

-With multiple carriers and product options, Complete Payroll Solutions can build you an affordable program that provides exceptional coverage.
-Take the first step to expanding your benefit package at a cost that’s reasonable and competitive by visiting our benefits page.
+With multiple carriers and product options, learn more about how Complete Payroll Solutions can build you an affordable program that provides exceptional coverage.
+If you’re still weighing your options, learn more about what you should consider when choosing a broker.